 Every disaster is different and so are the needs of each affected community and family.
 The Red Cross works closely with local partners to create plans and coordinate recovery services to ensure people get the assistance that they need to get back on their feet.

-YOU CAN HELP by making a donation, giving blood or becoming a Red Cross volunteer.
+YOU CAN HELP by making a donation or becoming a Red Cross volunteer.

 Help people affected by the western wildfires by visiting redcross.org, calling 800-RED CROSS or texting the words WILDFIRES to 90999 to make a $10 donation.
 Donations enable the Red Cross to prepare for, respond to and help people recover from these disasters.